fsasvari/laravel-uploadify/README.md

 #### Files

-If you need to show simple files (pdf, doc, zip...) in Eloquent model, you need to define `$files` property with database field name as key and `path` as array value which is required.
+If you need to show simple files (pdf, doc, zip...) in Eloquent model, you need to define `$uploadifyFiles` public property with database field name as key and `path` as array value which is required.
 Also, `disk` value is optional and it will be taken from default disk value from configuration.

 ```php
 <?php